nampacx/nampacx.github.io/src/data/blog/deploying-foundry-agents-with-yaml.md

   - automation
   - infrastructure-as-code
   - ai-agents
-description: Learn how to automate the deployment of Azure AI Foundry agents using YAML configuration files with this open-source .NET tool for infrastructure-as-code agent management.
+description: Learn how to automate the deployment of Azure AI Foundry agents using YAML configuration files with this open-source .NET tool that brings a declarative, IaC-inspired approach to agent management.
 ---

 ## 🚧 The Challenge with AI Foundry Agent Management